View All Related Blog Posts→

 The other benefit of booking online (in my opinion) is that you can read reviews of the tour and see what the experience is like.
 When you book with an on-the-street company, it's a little hard to trust their reviews unless you know someone who has went with them before.

-El Nido is bursting with great places to stay and you’re truly spoilt for choice.
+El Nido is bursting with great accommodation and you’re truly spoilt for choice.
 Of course you can stay in the main town centre if you want to be close to everything, or you can stay somewhere a little more secluded and “in nature”.

 There is something to suit every budget from 5 star resorts to budget hostels and everything in between.
 I’m going to list my 3 favourite luxury options and my 3 favourite budget options, including where Bradley and I stayed!